Global Employment Law Updates 2026: Americas

 Remuneration Governance in the Insurance Sector

-New rules taking effect in January 2026 will introduce enhanced remuneration governance requirements for insurance companies and insurance intermediaries.
+New rules which took effect in January 2026 introduced enhanced remuneration governance requirements for insurance companies and insurance intermediaries.
 The reforms are aimed at ensuring that compensation structures support sound risk management and long-term financial sustainability.

 Under the new framework, remuneration policies for certain senior and risk-influencing roles must be aligned with prudent risk-taking, with part of variable compensation deferred over multiple years.
 The use of malus and clawback provisions will also be required, alongside measures to prevent incentives that could encourage excessive risk.